mvolkmann/blog/src/smalltalk/60-contributing.md

 The file will be saved in the `Cuis-Smalltalk-Dev-UserFiles/ChangeSets` directory with an extension of `.cs.st`.
 Send this file as an attachment to the mailing list.

+To test a change set:

+- Start a fresh image.
+- Open the World menu and select Open ...
+File List.
+- Select a change set file.
+- Click the "install" button.
+- Write code in a Workspace to test the changes.